Financial Manager (Non-Exempt)

 TRAINING, EDUCATION AND EXPERIENCE:

-• Experience working with volunteers, families, or community partners is preferred.
+• Experience with human services or offender/ex-offender programs preferred.

 SPECIAL REQUIREMENTS:

-• Must have a valid Virginia Operator’s license with a good driving record and reliable transportation.
+• Reliable transportation and a valid Virginia Operator’s license with a good driving record for insurance purposes.

 • TAP participates in the Virginia DMV Driver Alert Program.
 Employees who operate a TAP vehicle or their personal vehicle to conduct TAP business may be subject to driver record monitoring through the Virginia DMV Driver Alert Program.

-• Physical activity of this position – climbing; ascending and descending ladders, stairs, scaffolding, ramps, poles and the like; kneeling, crouching, crawling, reaching, standing, walking, pushing, pulling, lifting, use of fingers for – picking, pinching and typing; grasping, feeling, talking, hearing, repetitive motion of the wrists, hands, and/or fingers.
+• Physical activity of this position – climbing; ascending and descending ladders, stairs, scaffolding, ramps, poles and the like; stooping, kneeling, crouching, crawling, reaching, standing, walking, pushing, pulling, lifting, use of fingers for – picking, pinching and typing; grasping, feeling, hearing, talking, repetitive motion of the wrists, hands, and/or fingers.

-• Visual acuity requirements – close visual acuity to perform an activity such as preparing and analyzing data and figures; transcribing; viewing a computer terminal; extensive reading.
+• Visual acuity requirements of this position – close visual acuity to perform such activities as preparing and analyzing data and figures; transcribing; viewing a computer terminal; extensive reading.

-• Conditions subject to in this position – worker is not substantially exposed to adverse environmental conditions.
+• Conditions subject to in this position – worker not substantially exposed to adverse environmental conditions.

 This description provides information regarding the essential functions of the designated job, and general nature and level of work associated with the job.
 It should not be interpreted to describe all the duties that may be required of such employees or be used to limit the nature and extent of assignments such an individual may be given.